karlropkins/AQEval/joss_paper/paper.md

 # Sources

-`AQEval` is freely available under General Public License (GPL) from conventional R archives:
+`AQEval` is freely available under General Public License (GPL):

--	The latest (stable) release version of `AQEval` is on the Comprehensive R Archive Network (CRAN) at [https://CRAN.R-project.org/package=AQEval](https://CRAN.R-project.org/package=AQEval);
+-	The latest (stable) release version of `AQEval` is on the Comprehensive R Archive Network (CRAN) [https://CRAN.R-project.org/package=AQEval](https://CRAN.R-project.org/package=AQEval);
--	The developers’ version and code are publicly available on GitHub at [https://github.com/karlropkins/AQEval](https://github.com/karlropkins/AQEval), which can also be used to report issues or suggest changes; and
+-	The developers’ version and code are publicly on GitHub [https://github.com/karlropkins/AQEval](https://github.com/karlropkins/AQEval), where issues or change requests can also be posted; and
 -	The project website is at [https://karlropkins.github.io/AQEval/](https://karlropkins.github.io/AQEval/).

 # Analytical Rationale

-The `AQEval` Break-Point/Segment (BP/S) methods involve three steps: finding possible ‘points-of-change’, using break-points, and then characterising and quantifying ‘regions-of-change’ for these using segments:
+The `AQEval` Break-Point/Segment (BP/S) methods involve three steps: finding possible ‘points-of-change’, testing these and quantifying ‘regions-of-change’ about the most likely:

-1. Breaks-points are found using the `strucchange` methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
-Here, a rolling-window approach is applied: a first subset of data (or time-series window, TW~0~ in \autoref{fig:1}a), is selected and a linear regression model built; the window is then advanced, typically one measurement (TW~1~ in
-   \autoref{fig:1}a) and a second model build; and so on, until the end of the time-series; then, likely points-of-change are identified using the F-Stat measure of difference for sequential models.
+1. Breaks-points are determined using the `strucchange` methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
+Here, a rolling-window approach is applied: a first subset (time-series window TW~0~ in \autoref{fig:1}a) is selected and linear regression modelled; the window is then advanced (TW~1~ in \autoref{fig:1}a) and a second model built, and so on until the end of the time-series; then, likely points-of-change are identified by comparing differences between the F-Stat scores to sequential models.
-2. In addition to the standard Bayesian Information Criterion (BIC) testing used by `strucchange`, `AQEval` also checks that all terms associated which each break-point are statistically valid (p<0.05), down-scores less likely combinations.
-This approach was selected on the basis of simulation testing.
+2. In addition to the standard Bayesian Information Criterion (BIC) testing used by `strucchange`, `AQEval` also checks all individual break-points are statistically valid (p<0.05), and down-scores less likely combinations.
 3. Finally, the `segmented` methods of Muggeo and colleagues [@muggeo2003estimating; @muggeo2008segmented;
    @muggeo2017interval] are used to extend the break-point to break-segments.
-Here, the confidence intervals for the selected break-points are used as the start points for a `segmented` model, and final segment ranges assigned based on random walk testing the regions about these points as illustrated in \autoref{fig:1}b.
+Here, the confidence intervals for the selected break-points are used as the start points, and regions-of-change assigned based on random walk testing about these points as illustrated in \autoref{fig:1}b.

 ![The basic break-point/segment scheme: (a) Break-point to identified change-points, and (b) segment modelling of the regions about the break-points to produce break-segments.](assets/figure_1.png){#fig:1}

-\autoref{fig:2} shows the break-point/segment analysis of an NO~2~ time-series from a heavily trafficked site in central London where a change event (*ca.* 25 $\mu$g.m^-3^; 31%) is detected between 2003-01-11 and 2003-02-19 using standard break-point/segment analysis.
+\autoref{fig:2} shows the break-point/segment analysis of an NO~2~ time-series from a heavily trafficked site in central London where a change event (*ca.* 25 $\mu$g.m^-3^; 31%) is detected between 2003-01-11 and 2003-02-19.

 ![Standard AQEval break-point/segment analysis (graphical output and report) of NO~2~ 1998-2005 time-series analysis from Marylebone Road, a heavily trafficked roadside in the UK.](assets/figure_2.png){#fig:2}

-In some cases changes are small or local air inputs are complex, and time-series may require additional pre-processing to successfully isolate an obscured change-event. `AQEval` includes Generalized Additive Model (GAM) based methods [based on `mgcv`, @wood2017generalized; @wood2025generalized] to build and subtract associated variance.
-By default, these take the form:
+In some cases changes are small or local air inputs are complex, and time-series may require additional pre-processing to successfully isolate obscured change-events.
+For these, `AQEval` uses Generalized Additive Models (GAMs) [using `mgcv` methods, @wood2017generalized; @wood2025generalized] to subtract associated variance, by default:

 <p style="text-align:center;">*[pollutant] = s~1~(day-of-year) + s~2~(hour-of-day) + te~1~(wind speed, wind direction)*</p>

-<center> *[pollutant]~isolated~ = ([pollutant] - [pollutant]~predicted~) + mean(pollutant)* </center>
+*<center>[pollutant]~isolated~ = ([pollutant] - [pollutant]~predicted~) + mean(pollutant)</center>*

-Where the investigated pollutant concentration, *[pollutant]*, is modelled as a function of day-of-year, hour-of-day and wind speed and direction using a combination spline (*s~1~* and *s~2~*) and tensor (*te~1~*) fit-terms, and the unmodelled component, *[pollutant]~isolated~*, is estimated as the mean-centred residual of this model prediction.
+Where the investigated pollutant concentration, *[pollutant]*, is modelled as a function of day-of-year, hour-of-day and wind speed and direction using a combination spline (*s~1~* and *s~2~*) and tensor (*te~1~*) fit-terms, and the unmodelled component, *[pollutant]~isolated~*, is estimated as the mean-centred residual of this model.

-This default correction can also be modified to include other potential confounders, e.g. other frequency terms (e.g. day-of-week and/or week-of-year), background contributions (as local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc). \autoref{fig:3}a shows the break-point analysis of NO~2~ from a nearby but less heavily trafficked site where seasonality dominates the time-series, and \autoref{fig:3}b shows the smaller (*ca.* 6.6 $\mu$g.m^-3^; 13%) underlying change-event observed after signal isolation at a similar time to the large change observed at the more heavily trafficked site in \autoref{fig:2} (2002-09-09 to 2002-12-21 compared with 2003-01-11 and 2003-02-19).
+\autoref{fig:3}a shows the break-point analysis of NO~2~ from a nearby but less heavily trafficked site where seasonality dominates the time-series, and \autoref{fig:3}b shows the smaller (*ca.* 6.6 $\mu$g.m^-3^; 13%) underlying change-event observed after signal isolation at a similar time to the large change observed at the more heavily trafficked site in \autoref{fig:2} (2002-09-09 to 2002-12-21 compared with 2003-01-11 and 2003-02-19).

+This default correction can also be modified to include other potential confounders, e.g. other frequency terms (e.g. day-of-week and/or week-of-year), background contributions (as local variance associated with trends at near-by site not affected by the investigated change), or proxies for other local contributors (e.g. other meteorological parameters like air temperature, markers for other sources, etc).

 ![AQEval analysis of NO~2~ 1998-2005 time-series from Ealing Acton Town Hall, a less heavily trafficked roadside site near Marylebone Road: (a) the standard break-point analysis of the ambient time-series exhibits a near-regular distribution of breaks typical of a site dominated by seasonal factors; and, (b) shows the underlying change-event revealed using signal isolation and then break-point/segment analysis.](assets/figure_3.png){#fig:3}

 # Related Outputs

-The `AQEval` functions are described, along with worked examples of the code used to generate Figures \ref{fig:2} and \ref{fig:3}, are provided in the [extended package introduction](https://karlropkins.github.io/AQEval/articles/AQEval_Intro_Preprint.pdf).
+The `AQEval` functions are described, along with worked examples of the code used to generate Figures \ref{fig:2} and \ref{fig:3}, in the
+[extended package introduction](https://karlropkins.github.io/AQEval/articles/AQEval_Intro_Preprint.pdf).
 Other work using `AQEval` include: